- Course Number:

 Course DescriptionCovers the material of FR 202 and FR 203 in an accelerated format.
 Stresses the development of listening, speaking, reading, writing, and cultural awareness through a communicative approach.
 Primary emphasis on student's active use of the language.
 Recommended to the highly motivated student.
 Proficiency target level: Intermediate high; the successful student will be able to handle most uncomplicated communicative tasks and social situations.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Recommended: Completion of FR 201 or FR 256 or instructor permission.
-Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
+Audit available.

 FR 257 is offered for eight hours of transfer credit.
 It satisfies the foreign language requirement for the B.A. degree, counts towards the Arts and Letters distribution requirements for the A.A. degree, and contributes to the general education requirement for other Associate Degrees.

 Students successfully completing the Second Year French sequence:

 - Are able to handle successfully most uncomplicated communicative tasks and social situations.